ForksTwo/ForksTwo/README.md

 If he's offline then I just stay in the bush and vice versa but if he's online than I just sit near the bush heh

-We're there because we're trying to give out a 'be careful what you say' look and be the most feared players
+We're there because we're trying to give out a 'be careful what you say' look and be the most hated players

 The reason why we're there is because it is highly populated which is a hotspot for us to collect chats from players that do some pretty sus things in the SAFE SERVER (but of course we don't only collect in that area)